Everyone to the slopes in Valtellina!

 Come and discover the most original destinations with us to kick off the winter season on the slopes of Valtellina!

-But Bormio also means all-round skiing, including freeriding and snowboarding.
+Bormio means all-round skiing, including freeriding and snowboarding.
 There are two famous off-piste areas: Vallone and The Skiers’ Spot.
 At Bormio 2000 there is a 500 m snowpark, with an altitude difference of 200 m.

 Thrills galore snowboarding in the Valtellina